MatthiasReichel/Data-Modeling-Postgres/README.md

 - [x] Create Postgres server and database
 - [x] Design datamodel and create tables
 - [x] Implementation ETL Process
-- [ ] Create RESTful API for data consumption
+- [ ] Create RESTful API for music data consumption
 - [ ] Consum data via React dashboard
 - [ ] Deploy application on AWS

 # Installation

+The application is (temporarily) available on Amazon Web Services (AWS).
+However, the application can be run locally following the steps below:

 WIP